 “I think she’s starting to recover,” Christine said.
 “That poor girl always has bad luck with guys.”

-“Sometimes you just have to accept people for what they are,” Jason figured.
-“People are what they are, and I don’t think we change all that much.”
+“Same here, but sometimes you just have to accept people for what they are,” Jason said.
+“People are what they are, and I’m not sure we change all that much.”

-Christine leaned back into her seat.
+Christine settled back into her seat.
 “I know he didn’t have an easy time of it growing up.
 Maybe if things were different.”

 “If only,” Jason echoed.
 He thought back to when he and Randy were younger.
 “Randy always had a hard time settling down, always wanting to do something or go somewhere.
-We used to think it was because he was more adventurous than the rest of us, but I guess he just lacked stability at home.”
-He looked upon his old memories with new perspective.
+We used to think it was because he was more adventurous than the rest of us, but I guess he just lacked stability.”
+He reflected some more on old memories and felt he was seeing them for the first time.
 “Funny how much stuff you don’t notice when you’re younger.”